slaclab/smurf-server-scripts/docker_scripts/README.md

 ### Pysmurf application, in development mode

+**Note**: This mode only supports pysmurf starting at version 4, including all its initial release candidates.

 A pysmurf application in development mode, consist only on the pysmurf client application.
 It uses a local checkout of the pysmurf repository located in a folder called **pysmurf** in the release folder.
 The release script will checkout the specified version of pysmurf from the [pysmurf git repository](https://github.com/slaclab/pysmurf).

 Pysmurf runs in the the [pysmurf-client docker](https://github.com/slaclab/pysmurf).